AnnaSkarpalezou/Portfolio-Optimization-using-Machine-Learning/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The data set used in this project can be accessed and imported directly into each model, from google drive.
 It is available to the entirety of the NYU network, however not publicly available as the information is of sensitive.
+The data preprocessing for each model is done in its respective jupyter notebook.
+The suggested order to view the jupyter notebooks begins with moving_average+linear_regression, then PCA+LSTM and lastly Optimization.

 ### Prerequisites